 It is important for men to know their HIV status so they can take medicine to treat HIV if they have the virus.
 Taking HIV medicine every day can make the viral load undetectable.
 People who get and keep an undetectable viral load (or stay virally suppressed) can live a long and healthy life.
-They also have effectively no risk of transmitting HIV to HIV-negative sex partners.
+They also will not transmit HIV to their sex partners.